-Finally, One List of the 20+ Places You Need to Notify of Your New Address
+All The Places You Need to Notify of Your Change of Address

 Your Complete Change of Address Checklist

 You’ve just unpacked the last box from what was an at-best stressful move.
 The last thing you want to do is surf every crevice of Google to identify all the places you need to change your address.
 You’d rather be investigating pizza delivery options-are we right?
 Cheese, please.

 We’ve got your (probably aching) back so you can get back to making your new place a home.
 Though every mover’s circumstances are unique, this list should help cover your main bases.

 1. The United States Postal Service: When you move, the first thing you’ll want to do is to make sure your mail moves with you!
 Change your address at the official USPS® Change-of-Address website.
 It costs $1.05 to change your address with USPS®.
 This fee verifies that it’s you wanting to change your address, not someone fraudulently doing so on your behalf.
 Make sure to be wary of any third-party sites that ask you to pay more than that for their service.
 You can also change your address in-person at any post office.

 Bonus tip: If you go the online route, you can get instant access to over $750 in special offers and savings when you complete your change of address submission.

 2. DMV (or any state licensing agency): If you haven’t taken a trip to the DMV, have you even moved at all?
 While we can hear your groan from here, visiting the DMV is an important step — and one that can be done online in most states.
 Though options can vary based on which state you’re moving to and from, you’re legally required to change your license and registration address, so don’t skip this.

 3. IRS: The IRS will need to be made aware of your new digs so that your tax information remains current.
 You can do this by filling out Form 8822.
 Not as painful as expected?